 2. At least 2 full days in command of the sailing yacht as skipper or watch captain.

 3. At least 12 hours of experience on watch at night while underway.

 4. Knowledge of all sailing theory, seamanship and navigation to the Day Skipper level.

-5. VHF radio operator's certificate.
+5. VHF marine radio operator's certificate.

 Your sailing experience will need to be demonstrated by an accurate logbook.
 Sign up for our mileage builders to get the extra experience!
 Contact us if you're unsure about your readiness for the Yachtmaster Coastal level and we will help you gain the necessary experience.

 Please note that this is a very challenging course, and you must meet the pre-requisites outlined above before beginning the course.
 Please contact us if you have any questions on how to build your mileage and meet other pre-requisites.

 Registration is only for the Yachtmaster Coastal course, the exam requires a separate booking (exams will be held for all Sea to Sky Yachtmaster Coastal students in the final week of September, 2019).
 Please contact us for details.